json-c/json-c/README.md

 ---------------------|--------|--------------
 CMAKE_INSTALL_PREFIX | String | The install location.
 CMAKE_BUILD_TYPE     | String | Defaults to "debug"
 BUILD_SHARED_LIBS    | Bool   | The default build generates a dynamic (dll/so) library.
-Set this to OFF to create a static library instead.
+Set this to OFF to create a static library only.
-BUILD_STATIC_LIBS    | Bool   | This build generates a static (lib/a) library.
+BUILD_STATIC_LIBS    | Bool   | The default build generates a static (lib/a) library.
+Set this to OFF to create a shared library only.
 ENABLE_RDRAND        | Bool   | Enable RDRAND Hardware RNG Hash Seed ENABLE_THREADING     | Bool   | Enable partial threading support
 DISABLE_WERROR       | Bool   | Disable use of -Werror